harshitpaunikar1/retrieval-tool-use-assistant/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
 I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
 There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
 - Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2025-08-19 - Day 11: README check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+The tricky bit was making the system sound realistic without pretending every edge case was solved.
+- Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.